Government Offices Great George Street

-Government Offices Great George Street (GOGGS) is a large UK government office building situated in Westminster between Horse Guards Road, Great George Street, Parliament Street, King Charles Street and Parliament Square.
+Government Offices Great George Street (GOGGS) is a large UK government office building in the Westminster district of London, England.
+It is situated between Horse Guards Road, King Charles Street, Parliament Street and Great George Street, on the north side of Parliament Square.
 The western end of the building, on Horse Guards Road, is known as 1 Horse Guards Road (1HGR).
-The Parliament Street end is referred to as 100 Parliament Street (100PS).
+The eastern end of the building, on Parliament Street, is referred to as 100 Parliament Street (100PS).

 History

 GOGGS was designed by John Brydon following a competition in 1898.
-Construction took place in two phases: the East end was completed in 1908 and the West end was completed in 1917.
+The design was "derived from Inigo Jones’ design for a new Whitehall Palace" in the 1630s.
+Construction took place in two phases – the eastern end was completed in 1908, and the western end was completed in 1917.
 It was originally built as offices for the Board of Education, the Local Government Board and the local Ministry of Works Office; HM Treasury moved into the building in 1940.
+During the early 1970s, the building also housed several departments of the Foreign & Commonwealth Office, primarily in the western half of the building.

-A major refurbishment of the building was procured under a Private Finance Initiative contract in 2000.
-The works, which were designed by Foster and Partners together with Feilden and Mawson and carried out by Bovis Lend Lease at a cost of £140 million, were completed in 2002.
-The refurbishment of 1 Horse Guards Road added floor space which allowed the entire Treasury staff to be housed in the same building for the first time for some 50 years.
+A major refurbishment of the building was procured under a private finance initiative contract in 2000.
+The works, which were designed by Foster and Partners (together with Feilden and Mawson) and carried out by Bovis Lend Lease at a cost of £140 million, were completed in 2002.
+The refurbishment of 1 Horse Guards Road added extra floor space, which allowed the entire Treasury staff to be housed in the same building for the first time in some 50 years.

-By the end of 2004 HM Revenue and Customs was relocated into 100 Parliament Street from Somerset House.
-In 2013 the Northern Ireland Office and the Department for Culture, Media and Sport moved into 1 Horse Guards Road and 100 Parliament Street respectively.
+By the end of 2004, HM Revenue and Customs was relocated to 100 Parliament Street from Somerset House.
+In 2013, the Northern Ireland Office and the Department for Culture, Media and Sport moved into 1 Horse Guards Road and 100 Parliament Street, respectively.

 Description

-The western end of the building, on Horse Guards Road, is known as 1 Horse Guards Road (1HGR) and is occupied by HM Treasury, UK Export Finance, Government Internal Audit Agency, Office of the Leader of the House of Commons, Office of the Leader of the House of Lords and parts of the Cabinet Office.
+The western end of the building, on Horse Guards Road, is known as 1 Horse Guards Road (1HGR) and is occupied by HM Treasury, UK Export Finance, the Government Internal Audit Agency, the Northern Ireland Office, the Office of the Leader of the House of Commons, the Office of the Leader of the House of Lords and parts of the Cabinet Office, including the Office of the Parliamentary Counsel.

-The headquarters of HM Revenue and Customs and the Department for Digital, Culture, Media and Sport occupy the Parliament Street end, referred to as 100 Parliament Street (100PS).
+The eastern end on Parliament Street, referred to as 100 Parliament Street (100PS), is occupied by the headquarters of HM Revenue and Customs, the Department for Culture, Media and Sport, and the Department for Science, Innovation and Technology.

 The basement houses the Churchill War Rooms, a branch of the Imperial War Museum.
-Civil servants working in the building are entitled to visit the War Rooms for free.
+Civil servants working in the building are entitled to visit the War Rooms without charge.

 GOGGS is listed Grade II* on the National Heritage List for England, meaning it is of "exceptional interest and of outstanding importance".
 It was described by the Victorian Society as an early monument of the Edwardian Baroque Revival.